PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 When the user starts running a new version of your app with a state from an older version of the app, `App.onUpdate()` will be called, in which you can handle the update. `onUpdate()` will be passed two values:

 * `oldA`, which contains the stored app variables
-* `oldVersion`, which contains the old version of the app the user ran before
+* `oldVersion`, which contains the old version number of the app the user ran before

 The page shown to the user after the update is by default the same page the user was on before the update.
 If that page doesn't exist in the new version of the app, then the page returned by `App.createStartPage()` will be shown.
 If you don't want this default update behavior, you can return a page from `onUpdate()`, and that page will be shown to the user.